theimpossibleastronaut/rmw/README.md

 'rmw <file(s)>'

-Items (file or directories) will be moved to a wastebasket in the same manner as when using the "move to trash" option from your desktop GUI.
+Items (files or directories) will be moved to a waste basket in the same manner as when using the "move to trash" option from your desktop GUI.
 They will be separated from your desktop trash by default; or if you wish for them to share the same "trash" directory, uncomment the line (in your config file):

 (Note that this does not apply to MacOS; while rmw is yet unable to integrate with the desktop trash directory, you'll still be able to use